-A special living area may be established for students who are not able to leave the campus during these periods.
+A special living area may be established for students unable to leave campus during these periods.
 To arrange for permission to occupy a room during a scheduled vacation period, complete an application through the Division of Student Affairs by the advertised deadline.